rchain/architecture-docs/contracts/namespaces.rst

 A definition may, and often will, specify a set of accepted namespaces and addresses which can communicate with the agents it defines.

 Note the check against behavioral types in the graphic above.
 This exists to ensure that the sequence of operations expressed by the contract is consistent with the safety specification of the namespace.
 Behavioral type checks may evaluate properties of liveness, termination, deadlock freedom, and resource synchronization - all properties which ensure maximally “safe” state alterations of the resources within the namespace.
 Because behavioral types denote operational sequencing, the behavioral type criteria may specify post-conditions of the contract, which may, in turn, satisfy the preconditions of a subsequent namespace.
-As a result, the namespace framework supports the safe composition i.e chaining together, of transactional environments.
+As a result, the namespace framework supports the safe composition, or "chaining" together, of transactional environments.

 Composable Namespaces - Resource Addressing
 =============================================================================